Skip to main content

 We fully appreciate the importance of life beyond study.
 Our postgrad campus features a striking mix of old and new buildings set in lush sweeping gardens next to the College’s extensive sports grounds.
 It has its own hall, kitchen and bar, plus a recreational library, common room and computing facilities.

 After your working day, you can share a meal with friends in the charming setting of Leckhampton House or take a relaxing garden stroll before heading home to our welcoming rooms.
-Your kind of evening?

 You can enjoy all Corpus has to offer